walterhiggins/ScriptCraft/docs/API-Reference.md

 ### The `plugins` directory

- At server startup the ScriptCraft Java plugin is loaded and begins automatically loading and executing all of the modules (javascript files with the extension `.js`) it finds in the `scriptcraft/plugins` directory.
+ At server startup the ScriptCraft Java plugin is loaded and begins automatically loading and executing all of the modules (JavaScript files with the extension `.js`) it finds in the `scriptcraft/plugins` directory.
 All modules in the plugins directory are automatically loaded into the `global` namespace.
 What this means is that anything a